LewisTowart/tech258_cloud/readme.md

 ### Step 3.
 Launch Instance

 Now we are going to start the process of launching our instance.
-Navigate to the launch istance button as seen below.
+Navigate to the launch instance button as seen below.

 ![launch_instance.png](Markdown_Images%2Flaunch_instance.png)

 ### Step 4.
 Name and Image choice

 Here we are going to name our instance something appropriate such as tech258_lewis_task and then select the image we are looking to use in this example case that will be Ubuntu.
-It's important to not you can search for an image or select your own custom one.
+It's important to know you can search for an image or select your own custom one.

 ![name_image.png](Markdown_Images%2Fname_image.png)